theWoogle/comp472-mp3/README.md

 # comp472-mp3
 `https://github.com/theWoogle/comp472-mp3`

-Run this programm with `python3 main.py`
+Run this programm with `python3 main.py` for the synonyms.csv dataset or with `python3 main.py True` for the test set
 ## Requirements
 GenSim is required to run this repo.